marklogic/marklogic-spark-connector/CONTRIBUTING.md

 [Grafana, Loki, and promtail services](https://grafana.com/docs/loki/latest/clients/promtail/) for the primary reason of collecting MarkLogic log files and allowing them to be viewed and searched via Grafana.

-Once you have run `docker-compose`, you can access Grafana at http://localhost:3000 .
+Once you have run `docker compose`, you can access Grafana at http://localhost:3000 .
 Follow these instructions to access MarkLogic logging data:

 1. Click on the hamburger in the upper left hand corner and select "Explore", or simply go to